andrewcumming/phys512/_sources/floats.md

 $$f(x) = {1\over\sqrt{1+x^2}-x} = \sqrt{1+x^2}+x$$

 One of these involves a subtraction, and one doesn't.
 Try evaluating and plotting these two expressions as a function of $x$.
+Which is more accurate?
 Do you see the effects of roundoff error at large values of $x$?

 ```